particle-iot/docs/src/content/hardware/power/power-supply-guide.md

 - They may also have a separate Li+ pin that is connected to the same place and can be used as a power input, power output, or as an alterative way to connect an external battery without using the JST-PH.

-- For cellular devices with a PMIC (Boron, Tracker, E Series, Electron), this can be used to power the device with an external supply in some specific conditions, see the PMIC section below.
+- For cellular devices with a PMIC (Boron, Tracker, E-Series, Electron), this can be used to power the device with an external supply in some specific conditions, see the PMIC section below.

 ### VBAT

-- This is only applicable to the Photon and E Series, and is used to back up the real-time clock and retained memory when removing USB or VIN power.
+- This is only applicable to the Photon and E-Series, and is used to back up the real-time clock and retained memory when removing USB or VIN power.
 You can connect a Lithium coin cell or a supercap to this pin.

 - There is an Electron pin labeled VBAT but it should not be used because it's tied to 3V3 on the Electron with a 0-ohm resistor.